June 26, 2008

 A function that does not define its arguments is implicitly defined as:

-<function-single-arg> <function-optional-arg name="STAXArg" default="None"/> <function-single-arg>Note that the function argument elements (function-required-arg, function-optional-arg, and function-other-args) can contain a description of the argument.
-This information, along with the values of the function-prolog element (or the deprecated function-description element) and the function-epilog element, can be used in conjunction with an XSLT stylesheet to generate a nicely formatted HTML file documentating functions and their associated arguments specified in a STAX job.
+Note that the function argument elements (function-required-arg, function-optional-arg, and function-other-args) can contain a description of the argument.
+This information, along with the values of the function-prolog element (or the deprecated function-description element) and the function-epilog element, can be used in conjunction with an XSLT stylesheet to generate a nicely formatted HTML file documenting functions and their associated arguments specified in a STAX job.
 Refer to the "Generating STAX Function Documentation" section for more information on how to generate HTML documentation for your STAX functions.

 The function-arg-def element can also optionally contain the following elements, in the order listed: